filamentphp/support/docs/02-assets.md

 Typically, registering CSS files is used to register custom stylesheets for your application.
 If you want to process these files using Tailwind CSS, you need to consider the implications of that, especially if you are a plugin developer.

 Tailwind builds are unique to every application - they contain a minimal set of utility classes, only the ones that you are actually using in your application.
 This means that if you are a plugin developer, you probably should not be building your Tailwind CSS files into your plugin.
-Instead, you should provide the raw CSS files and instruct the user that they should build the Tailwind CSS file themselves.
+Instead, you should provide the raw CSS files, and instruct the user that they should build the Tailwind CSS file themselves.
 To do this, they probably just need to add your vendor directory into the `content` array of their `tailwind.config.js` file:

 ```js
 export default {